 Beneficial Ownership Registry

-1. A Contractor shall submit information as part of its annual report pursuant to Regulation 38 to the Secretary-General to be included in a Beneficial Ownership Registry in accordance with [applicable] Standards and [taking into consideration] Guidelines.
+1. Contractors shall submit detailed beneficial ownership information as part of their annual report, in compliance with regulation 38, to the Secretary General.
+This information [must] / [shall] be [compiled] / [included] in the Beneficial Ownership Registry, in accordance with all applicable Standards and taking into account the Guidelines.
+[2.
+The structure and operation of the Beneficial Ownership Registry shall be included in a Standard.
+At a minimum, the Standard shall include the reporting threshold for beneficial ownership for the purposes of an Exploitation Contract, the information which is to be included in the Beneficial Ownership Registry referenced in paragraph 1 above, and a clear process and timeline for submitting this information and ensuring it is up to date and accurate.]

-[1.
-Alt.
-Contractors shall submit detailed beneficial ownership information as part of their annual report, in compliance with regulation 38, to the Secretary General.
-This information must be compiled in the Beneficial Ownership Registry, adhering to all applicable Standards and taking into account the Guidelines.]
+[3.
+The Standard referenced under paragraph 2 above shall promote consistency with internationally recognized standards.]

-2. The Beneficial Ownership Registry shall be published through the Seabed Mining Register.
+4. The [Beneficial Ownership Registry] shall be published through the Seabed Mining Register.